tuoying96/TicTacToe_React/README.md

 # TicTacToe_React
 ## Tutorial: Intro to React
-This is the review of the tutorial of React official documentations. https://reactjs.org/tutorial/tutorial.html
+This is a reproduce of the tutorial of React official documentations. https://reactjs.org/tutorial/tutorial.html

 ## Getting Started with Create React App